When I read Pastor Ronny’s reflection, “Depend on Him Like Clay to a Potter“, he reminded me of the famous Clay Cliffs

 Imagine if the Clay Cliffs was a restless mountain, always moving against the forces of nature, it could have been a mound of loose clay, gravel, and dirt by now.

-Or it could have remained as an ordinary mountain nobody would take interest on.
+Or it could have remained an ordinary mountain nobody would take an interest in.

-Also, it is important to know that the Clay Cliffs weren’t formed in a single day, month, or year.
+Also, it is essential to know that the Clay Cliffs weren’t formed in a single day, month, or year.
 It took many, many years for its formation.

 How long one should remain still seems to be the prevailing question.

-Our restlessness before God is indicative of a person who always wants to be in control.
+Our restlessness before God indicates a person who always wants to be in control.

 The answer to the question, “how long should we still be?”

 I found Psalm 37:7 expressing the answer that we need to be still before the Lord and wait patiently for him: